deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ### Step 4: The Deposit and Withdraw function for the DAO

-We already have all of the variables we need to create, save, and vote on a proposal in our DAO.
-Now we just need our user to deposit his AVAX tokens to prevent the same user from voting on the same proposal with the same number of tokens.
-We need to establish the token address in the function Object() { [native code] } to connect with AVAX as our token for governance.
+We already have all of the variables we need to create, save, and vote on a proposal in our DAO,now we just need our user to deposit his AVAX tokens to prevent the same user from voting on the same proposal with the same number of tokens.
+To interact with AVAX as our token the governance we need to initialize the token address in the constructor.

 ```solidity
 constructor() {